Exploring Dual Encoder Architectures for Question Answering: Conclusion and Future Work

 \section{Conclusion and Future Work}

-Based on the experiments on six QA retrieval tasks with three different model sizes, we conclude that, although SDEs outperforms ADEs, sharing the projection layer between the two encoders enables ADEs to perform competitively with SDEs.
-By directly probing the embedding space, we demonstrate that the shared projection layers in SDE and ADE-SPL can map the embeddings of the two encoders into coinciding parameter spaces, which is crucial for improving the retrieval quality.
-Therefore, we recommend to share the projection layers between two encoders of ADEs in practice.
+Based on the experiments on $7$ QA retrieval tasks with three different model sizes, we conclude that, although SDEs outperforms ADEs, sharing the projection layer between the two encoders enables ADEs to perform competitively with SDEs.
+By directly probing the embedding space, we demonstrate that the shared projection layers in SDE and ADE-SPL maps the embeddings of the two encoder towers into coinciding parameter spaces, which is crucial for improving the retrieval quality.
+Therefore, we \textbf{recommend} to share the projection layers between two encoders of ADEs in practice.